Higher symplectic capacities: Rational symplectic field theory

 \begin{remark} Our definition of compact symplectic cobordism is sometimes called a {\em strong symplectic cobordism}.
 There are several other important types of symplectic cobordisms commonly appearing in the literature, for example {\em weak symplectic cobordisms}, {\em Weinstein cobordisms}, and {\em Stein cobordisms}.
 See \cite{Massot-Nieder-Wendl_fillings} for a more comprehensive discussion.

-Note that asking for a compact symplectic cobordism to be exact is stronger than simply asking for the symplectic form to admit a global primitive.
-For example, the two-ball $B^2$ can be viewed as a symplectic cap of the circle, but the primitive one-form near the boundary cannot be made global as this would violate Stokes' theorem.
-As another example, given any closed Lagrangian submanifold $L \subset B^{2n}$ and a Weinstein neighborhood $\Op(L)$, the complement $B^{2n} \setminus \Op(L)$ is compact symplectic cobordism, but it is only a Liouville cobordism if $L$ is an exact Lagrangian (i.e. $\lambda_\std|_{L} = df$ for some $f: L \rightarrow \R$). \end{remark} \begin{remark}[on gradings of orbits in symplectic fillings] Suppose that $(X,\omega)$ is a symplectic filling of $(Y,\alpha)$.
+\end{remark} \begin{remark}[on gradings of orbits in symplectic fillings] Suppose that $(X,\omega)$ is a symplectic filling of $(Y,\alpha)$.
 As mentioned above, each Reeb orbit of $(Y,\alpha)$ has a canonical $\Z/2$ grading.
 In some cases, this can naturally be upgraded.
 For example, if we assume that $2c_1(X,\omega) = 0$ and $H_1(X;\Z) = 0$, then each Reeb orbit $\gamma$ of $(Y,\alpha)$ bounds a spanning surface in $X$, and there is a unique (up to homotopy) trivialization $\triv$ of the symplectic vector bundle $(TX,\omega)$ over $\gamma$ which extends over this spanning surface.
 Two different choices of spanning surfaces define an element $A \in H_2(X;\Z)$, and the two resulting Conley--Zehnder indices of $\gamma$ differ by $2c_1(X,\omega)\cdot A$.
 Therefore, in this case each Reeb orbit has a canonical Conley--Zehnder index $\cz(\gamma) \in \Z$.

 More generally, if $2c_1(X,\omega) = 0$ and $H_1(X,\omega)$ is torsion-free, we can still assign an integer Conley--Zehnder index to each Reeb orbit, although it is no longer canonical.
 Rather, the space of choices is a torsor over $H_1(X;\Z)$, corresponding to a choice of trivialization of the symplectic vector bundle $(TX,\omega)$ over a set of basis elements for $H_1(X;\Z)$. \end{remark}